kptdev/kpt/docs/design-docs/03-pipeline-merge.md

 ```

 This might not be what all users expect.
 But this is the default behavior in case
 of conflict while merging normal resources as well.
-So we can inherit the behavior
-and be consistent.
 In order to provide more visibility to the users, we can add
 log messages in cases of such conflicts and intimate users about the updated value.
 In the future, we can add support to a different conflict strategy of `--local-wins`
 as an option to the kpt pkg update command.